 Projections of Employment

 Changes in occupational employment over time are a result of changes in staffing patterns and industry growth.
-Both components are used to develop occupational employment projections.
-Following is a description of data sources and the occupational employment projections process.
+Following is a description of the principal data sources and the projection process.

 Principal Data Sources